Incident Commander Training (ICT)

 - Dealing with stressed personnel

-- Developing effective response plans focussed on prevention of escalation and the preservation of human life
+- Developing effective response plans focused on prevention of escalation and the preservation of human life

 - Coordinating responses both on and off the facility